January 2023 - OSHA Recordkeeping Time - Updated links and information

 Electronic Submission of OSHA 300A Data – Any employer with 250 or more employees must submit their OSHA 300A summary data to OSHA electronically.
 There is a list of establishments that must also report their 300A summary data to OSHA.
 These establishments will report if they have 20 or more employees but less than 250 employees.

 The Injury Tracking Application (ITA) is accessible from the ITA launch page, where you can provide the Agency your OSHA Form 300A information.
+There are new sign-in procedures since October 2022.
+The above link will help you navigate these changes.
 The date by which the above noted employers are required to submit to OSHA the information from their completed Form 300A is March 2nd of the year after the calendar year covered by the form.

 Incident Rate Calculations – Your OSHA 300 data has some of the values needed for calculating your total incident rate and your days away, restricted or transferred (DART) rate.
 You can download fillable PDF forms from OSHA.
 A detailed calculator that allows you to benchmark your business against both state specific and national trends can be found at the Bureau of Labor Statistics calculator.